-An expansionary policy increases the number of loanable funds with the banks that lead to a reduction of interest rate and also policy when coupled with the tax rate cut increases the money in the pocket of consumers.
-More disposable income will increase the purchasing power of the consumers and will create the demand in the market.
+An expansionary policy increases the number of loanable funds with the banks, leads to a reduction of interest rate, and policy, when coupled with the tax rate cut, increases the money in the pocket of consumers.
+More disposable income will increase the purchasing power of the consumers and will create demand in the market.

 Given below are the advantages of expansionary policy.

-- Multiplier Effect – More government spending leads to the inflow of more money in the hand of the public and policies like tax rate cut also increase their disposable income, which leads to additional spending and creation of demand and leads to Economic Growth.
+- Multiplier Effect – More government spending leads to the inflow of more money in the hand of the public.
+Policies like tax rate cuts also increase their disposable income, leading to additional spending and demand and economic growth.

-- Increase in Investment – Expansionary Policy means an increase in Government Investment, under this government put money in the downsized and cash-constrained businesses and provide stimulus to the business.
+- Increase in Investment – Expansionary Policy means an increase in Government Investment.
+Under this government put money in the downsized and cash-constrained businesses and provided stimulus to the business.
 Private investment gradually picks up as fund infusion from the government will stimulate growth in the sector.

-- Decrease in Unemployment – Expansionary Policy leads to an increase in private and public investment which creates a demand in the market.
-So, in order to meet demand production shifts are increased which leads to more employment generation.
+- Decrease in Unemployment – Expansionary Policy increases private and public investment, which creates a demand in the market.
+So, to meet demand, production shifts are increased, which leads to more employment generation.

 Given below are the disadvantages of expansionary policy.